My weekly totals

 Although my answer was not very scientific, anyways I had that impression in my mind, that walking works better for losing weight compared to running and therefore I decided to work with “diet and walking” rather than “diet and running”.

 Therefore in a very difficult diet (it was my fist diet ever) during 18 weeks, I lost 12.5 kg (27.5 lb).
 After that difficult first step, my motivation for running decreased a lot.
 I tried to run a few times but I didn’t see a huge difference in my performance before and after losing weight.
 I also got busy with my job so I totally forgot about running.

-While preparing for run was my main reason for losing weight, I didn’t take care of my weight after I stopped thinking about running and in my mind, I didn’t believe I am going to gain a lot of weight if I stop caring about my weight and my diet.
-What it happened in practice was totally different.
+While preparing for running was my main reason for losing weight, I didn’t take care of my weight after I stopped thinking about running and in my mind, I didn’t believe I was going to gain a lot of weight if I stopped caring about my weight and my diet.
+What happened in practice was totally different.

 After I stopped my diet on 09/09/2019 until I again decided to get back to training and diet this week, I gained all what I lost in summer 2019, and even 4.2 kg more.
 In fact, on 07/05/2019 (beginning of my 2019 diet) I was 83.3 kg and on 10/05/2020 (beginning of my 2020 diet) I was 87.5 kg.